 - 1. Be seniors.
 (They must have at least ninety hours of credit.) - 2.
 Have been registered in the College of Education and Human Development for at least three semesters. - 3.
-Pass a proficiency examination in Standard English communication PPST or CBPPST Reading (172, 319) and PPST or CBPPST Writing (171, 316). - 4.
-Have earned a cumulative grade point average of 2.5 or better, and a cumulative grade point average of 2.5 or better in work done at Southeastern. - 5.
-Have completed and earned a grade of "C" or better in all required professional courses: Education and Educational Psychology. - 6.
-Have completed and earned a grade of "C" or better in all required courses in their first teaching field (major field). - 7.
-Pass PRAXIS II examinations in Principles of Learning and Teaching and Content Specialty Area Tests. - 8.
-Have completed an approved developing level portfolio. - 9.
-Make application for student teaching one semester prior to the semester during which they plan to do their student teaching.
-The Director of Performance Assessment will assign the grade, or subject, and the supervising teachers under whom the students will work. - 10.
-Have approval of the Director of Performance Assessment. - 11.
-Have a statement from their Department Head certifying that they are competent in the subject matter in which they are seeking certification.
+Pass all parts of PRAXIS I PPST in Reading, Writing, and Mathematics. - 4.
+Have a cumulative or degree grade point average of 2.5 and a 2.5 cumulative or degree grade point average in work completed at Southeastern. - Have completed and earned a grade of "C" or better in all required professional courses: Education and Educational Psychology. - Have completed and earned a grade of "C" or better in all required courses in their first teaching fields.
+These courses are identified with a single dagger on the curriculum sheet. - 3.
+Pass PRAXIS II examinations in Principles of Learning and Teaching and Content Specialty Area Tests. - 4.
+Have completed Education 201 with a grade of "B" or better. - Have completed the final methods course (ECE 422, EDUC 415, EDUC 484, EDUC 490) at Southeastern with a grade of "C" or better. - 6.
+Have completed an approved Developing Level portfolio. - Apply for student teaching one semester prior to the semester during which they plan to do their student teaching.
+The Director of Performance Assessment will assign the grade or subject and the supervising teachers under whom the students will work. - 8.
+Have approval of the Director of Performance Assessment. - 9.
+Have a statement from their Department Head certifying that they are competent in the subject matter in which they are seeking certification. - 10.
+Have completed an approved Developing Level portfolio. - 11.
+Apply for student teaching one semester prior to the semester during which they plan to do their student teaching.
+The Director of Performance Assessment will assign the grade or subject and the supervising teachers under whom the students will work.